avoutsas67/epi-poc-converter/portal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Folder Structure Overview

+The following sections describe the folder structure of custom folders in the solution and the contents within it.

+Information about each folder/file is given in the following format:
+Folder/File Name -> **Description about the contents**

+## EMA Design System Folder Structure Overview

+|-- Portal -> **This folder hosts the Web portal's source code.**
+    |-- projects
+        |-- ema-component-library -> **The root folder of an Angular library containing the module that makes up the EMA design system.**
+            |-- src
+                |-- lib
+                    |-- atoms -> **Folder containing basic UI components required by the portal.**
+                    |-- molecules -> **Folder containing angular components made of components from the atoms folder.**
+                    |-- layouts -> **Folder containing common UI elements to build the layout of the portal.
+Ex: Header, Footer, etc...**
+                    |-- scss -> **Folder containing scss files common to all components.**
+                    |-- ema-component-library.module.ts -> **File hosting the angular module of the design system.**
+                    |-- ema-design-system.scss -> **Global scss file to import all common scss files into.**
+                    |-- ema-theme-variables.scss -> **Gloabl scss file that contains all scss theme related variables.**

+## EPI Portal Folder Structure Overview

+|-- Portal
+    |-- src -> **Folder containing the application's source code.**
+        |-- app
+            |-- models -> **Folder containing shared classes, interfaces and enums used throughout the solution.**
+            |-- pages -> **Folder containing angular components and modules that make up a particular page.
+Components from the EMA design system project are used to make these pages.**
+            |-- shared-pipes -> **Folder containing shared pipes used throughout the solution.**
+            |-- shared-services -> **Folder containing shared services used throughout the solution.**

+# Making API calls

+This angular application uses a proxy.
+The configurations of the proxy can be obtained in the `proxy.conf.json` file.

+Please make sure your server's base url is the same as the one present in the `target` property of the `proxy.conf.json`.
+For example, if your server's url is `xyz.com`, the `target` property should be as follows:
+`"target" :"xyz.com/"`

+While making your API calls prefix your call with `api/` instead of the server's base url.
+For example, if you want to make a call with the url `xyz.com/Bundle`, the url in the angular application should be `api/Bundle`.